zojer-studio/substrate/content/What is the substrate?.md

 > The purpose of life is to learn lessons

-As new perceptions (books) enter the hallways, they must be shaped and slotted onto the correct shelf.
+As new perceptions enter the hallways, they must be shaped into books and stored on the correct shelf.
 Some perceptions enter the halls and don't seem to fit.
 Others infect, rotting through the shelves, throwing the books into disarray.[^6]

 But the really powerful perceptions fit remarkably well.
 So well, that it's hard to figure out which shelf to put them on.
-It kind of seems like it could fit on any of them.
-The reason for this is that this *particular* perception is getting closer to the truth; the pattern is replicable, because you are able to shape it into a «lower entropy state» via lesson after lesson.
+It kind of seems like it could fit on any of them!
+The reason for this is that the perception is getting closer to the truth; the pattern is replicable, because you are able to shape it into a «lower entropy state» via lesson after lesson.
 Lifetime after lifetime.

 ### [[The reverse entropy principle]]
 ---
 Very briefly: There is clearly more to life than what we can put in a physics simulation.

-My theory is that there are essentially **two planes of existence**: the spiritual, and the physical *a.k.a. yin/yang*.
+My theory is that there are essentially **two planes of existence**: the spiritual, and the physical. *a.k.a. yin/yang*.
 On the physical layer, entropy can only go up.
 (Assuming the universe is a closed system.)
 But on the spiritual layer, entropy can only go down.

 You see, on the physical layer, we have this idea of energy.
 Kinetic energy, potential energy, etc. Innovation always seems to be about bringing matter into a lower entropy state configuration.
 Denser packets of energy are, after all, more useful.